storyblok/storyblok-nuxt/README.md

 });
 ```

+> ⚠️ This SDK uses the Fetch API under the hood.
+If your environment doesn't support it, you need to install a polyfill like [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch).
+More info on [storyblok-js-client docs](https://github.com/storyblok/storyblok-js-client#fetch-use-polyfill-if-needed---version-5).

 #### Options

 When you initialize the module, you can pass all [_@storyblok/vue_ options](https://github.com/storyblok/storyblok-vue#storyblok-api) plus a `useApiClient` option.
 For spaces created in the United States, you have to set the `region` parameter accordingly `{ apiOptions: { region: 'us' } }`.

 ```js
 // Defaults